-Central and southern living might turn you vegetarianNovember 9th, 2012 in Health /
+Central and southern living might turn you vegetarianNovember 9, 2012 in Medicine & Health / Health

 Meat lovers living in the central and southern regions of the country might be opting for a vegetarian lifestyle if meat comes with an unwanted side of a life-threatening allergic reaction.
 According to a study presented at the Annual Scientific Meeting of the American College of Allergy, Asthma and Immunology (ACAAI), the lone star tick inhabiting these regions is the primary reason for what's known as a meat induced alpha-gal allergic reaction.